Social Data Science

 • Idea: Compare units that are similar in important ways, except for whether they received the treatment

-• Solution: Compare conflicts with similar violence levels
+• Solution: Compare similarly violent conflicts

 • Some with peacekeepers | some without